Skip to content

 docker volume rm neurobagel_node_graphdb_home

-replace neurobagel_node_graphdb_home with the name of the volume that was created for your node.
-It is usually named <project_name>_graphdb_home where <project_name> is the name of your docker compose stack as defined in COMPOSE_PROJECT_NAME in the .env file.
+Replace neurobagel_node_graphdb_home with the name of the volume created for your node.
+It is usually named <project_name>_graphdb_home where <project_name> is the name of your Docker Compose stack as defined in COMPOSE_PROJECT_NAME in your .env file.

-Use docker volume ls to list all volumes on your system
+docker volume ls lists all volumes on your system

 You can use the docker volume ls command to list all volumes on your system.
 This will help you identify the name of the volume that was created for your Neurobagel node.